-So, what can we do to make our air cleaner?
-Here are four things you can start doing today to save us all from living hell.
+Here are four things you can start doing today to make our air cleaner:

 1. Cycling.
 Obviously.